tehw0lf/tehwol.fi/libs/git-portfolio/README.md

 ## Theming

-The colors of card background, button and text as well as the backdrop filter can be customized with optional input parameters:
+The styles of card background, button and text as well as the octicon colors can be customized with optional input parameters:

 ```ts
 buttonStyle; /*default: [